jankdc/atlas/README.md

 In order to build the project, please cd to the root of the project, and run the 'sbt one-jar' command.
-This will build the compiler and repackaged into an all-in-one .jar file.
-The .jar file is located in the project_root/target/scala-2.11 directory.
+This will build the compiler and repackages it into an all-in-one .jar file.
+The .jar file is located in the generated target/scala-2.11 directory.
 The .jar file is suffixed with a 'one-jar'.